pablorodrig16/Getting-and-cleaning-data-course-project/README.md

 **Intructions**

 Once downloaded, the 'run_analysis.R' can be sourced.
-It will download a copy of the dataset described above (it is called 'data.zip' by the script), unzip it and it will create 2 datasets as it was asked in the Coursera Getting and Cleaning data course project instructions.
+It will download a copy of the dataset described above (it is called 'data.zip' by the script), unzip it and it will create the tidy dataset as it was asked in the Coursera Getting and Cleaning data course project instructions.